-To better understand the non-localizability of gravitational energy, it will be useful to use analogies with a completely different field - fine art.
+To better understand the non-localizability of gravitational energy, it will be useful to use analogies with a completely different area - with fine arts.
 Let's take a nice artistic painting (for example "Mona Lisa" by Leonardo da Vinci - Fig.2.13) and examine its beauty.
-The beauty of painting is a very vague and subjective concept, but most people will certainly agree that this masterpiece the great renaissance master is beautiful.
-However, if we begin to study the "density" with which the beauty of the painting is distributed over the surface of the painting, problems begin.
-If we divide the area of the image into relatively large areas (say tens of centimeters), we can still say that in some fields more beauty is concentrated than in others.
-E.g. in the area A1 (where the face of Gioconda is) there is certainly more beauty concentrated, then in the area A2 (from a foggy, albeit masterfully conceived background - fig.2.13 top right).
+The beauty of painting is a very vague and subjective concept, but most people will certainly agree that this masterpiece of the great renaissance master is beautiful.
+However, if we begin to study the "density" with which the beauty of the painting is distributed over the surface of the image, problems begin.
+If we divide the area of the image into relatively large areas (say, tens of centimeters in size), we can still roughly say that in some fields more beauty is concentrated than in others.
+E.g. in the area A1 (where the face of Gioconda is) there is certainly more beauty concentrated, than in the area A2 (from a foggy, albeit masterfully conceived background - fig.2.13 top right).
 However, if we refine the division, such an assessment will soon cease to be possible.
-If we take, for example, areas B1 and B2 (with dimensions of about 3x3 cm), we do not even know where they come from and where their beauty can no longer be spoken of (we can see them enlarged in Fig.2.13 at the bottom right) - only details will actually be seen on them applying and drying the paint color.
-So we see that it makes no sense to investigate the density with which the beauty of a painting is distributed across the canvas of a painting: the beauty of a painting is a global quantity , not a local one, it is a property of the composition of the whole painting.
-And just as a beautiful image is a system of ugly spots, the energy gravitational field is a system of local areas without gravity and without energy.
+If we take, for example, areas B1 and B2 (with dimensions of about 3x3 cm), we do not even recognize on them or where they come from and their beauty can no longer be talked at all (we can see them enlarged in Fig.2.13 at the bottom right) - they will actually we see only the details of applying and drying the paint.
+So we see that it makes no sense to investigate the density with which the beauty of a painting is distributed across the canvas of a painting: the beauty of a painting is a global quantity, not a local one, it is a property of the composition of the whole painting.
+And just as a beautiful image is a system of ugly spots, an energetic gravitational field is a system of local areas without gravity and without energy.

 radiation of an island system

 Fig.2.14.
-Spacetime ( a ) and the area ( b ) around the island physical system can be divided into three parts:
+Spacetime (a) and space (b) around the island physical system can be divided into three parts :

 l.
-Field own source (dotted line), wherein in addition to the strong gravitational field is Tik ¹ 0.
+The area of the own source (dotted), where in addition to the strong gravitational field is Tik ¹ 0.

-2. Middle (but vacuum) "inward" an area where the gravitational field and the curvature of spacetime can still be strong.
+2. A near (but vacuum) "inner" region where the gravitational field and the curvature of spacetime can still be strong.

-3. A distant asymptotically planar outer region, where the gravitational field is very weak (spacetime almost flat) and where an asymptotically inertial frame of reference can be introduced.
+3. Distant asymptotically planar outer region, where the gravitational field is very weak (spacetime almost flat) and where an asymptotically inertial frame of reference can be introduced.

-If we use the Galilean reference systems asymptotically in the island system, we get a clear expression for the total energy-momentum P isystem, which is preserved, is independent of the choice of the coordinate system in the inner region and behaves like a four-vector with respect to asymptotically Lorentz transformations.
+If we use in the island system the asymptotically Galilean reference systems, we get a clear expression for the total energy-momentum P i of the system, which is maintained, is independent of the choice of the coordinate system in the inner region and behaves as a four-vector with respect to asymptotically Lorentz transformations.

 despite the ambiguity of the expressions for the energy-momentum

-clear expression of the overall four-vector energy and momentum
+them an unambignous expression for the total four-vector energy and momentum

-which has good physical properties in the sense of M
+which has good physical properties in the sense of Moller's

-system (s early inside or somewhere near the source) so that in
+somewhere near the source) such that in the outer asymptotic

 area (near sources), the coordinate system can be chosen